REVIEW: 5 Electronic Health Records (EHR) Providers That Teachers Have Tried

 But without trying every single one over the course of a year (or two), how can you know which one is best for your students and program?

-Because we don’t have an in-depth knowledge of how EHR systems work, especially for teaching purposes, we asked actual health science instructors in our community which ones they’ve tried!
+Because you may be looking for other options, we asked actual health science instructors in our community which ones they’ve tried!

 In total, we’ve come up with a list of five EHR systems that health science teachers have looked into: